November 29, 1969

 Toolbox Killer case.
 Steven is one of the rare exceptions.
 He not only uses his laudable investigative skills but

 pulls his diehard motivation to bring justice for the victims from his own personal tragedy of losing a child.

 "He truly goes above and beyond to hunt down those who commit the most heinous acts of killing an innocent child.
 His emotional involvement and profiling abilities would even have Sherlock Holmes himself tipping his hat,

 Serial Killer Expert

 Forensic Psychology Practitioner

 Thank you for taking the time to help in hopefully solving this cold case abduction, torture, and murder of little 12 year old Kathy Jones of the Woodbine Area of Nashville, Tennessee.
 Please share your information directly with Steven using the contact box below.
-You may also choose to call Steven at (615) 567-3268.
-When you call, leave a message and a telephone number and he will return your call.
 If you had rather meet Steven at a private location, indicate that as well.
 Thank you so very much for offering to help obtain justice for little Kathy.